-The Group regularly monitors all accidents occurring in the workplace or while commuting between work and home.
+The Group regularly monitors all accidents occurring in the workplace or while commuting.
 The personnel office, together with the HSO and the persons specifically delegated to deal with health and safety issues, continuously work to ensure the compliance of the plants with current regulations and the standards required by the certifications obtained.